unjabulomajola/data-analytics/3_Jobs__Salary_Advanced_Analysis_sql/README.md

 - **SQL** dominates (appears in 10/10 listings), confirming it as the most critical skill for high-paying roles.
 - **Python** follows closely, reinforcing its dual use in data manipulation and machine learning.
 - **Visualization tools** like **Tableau** and **Power BI** are consistently required, highlighting the importance of communication through visuals.
+- It is worth noting **Excel** is still a fundamental tool for Data Analysts overall, especially for junior roles.
+Since we're interested in "Top Roles" that might be the reason for it's low count.

 ---